 Does this mean that accepting evolution always leads to liberalism?
 Couldn’t we counter this list by coming up with one made up of Reformed luminaries who have accepted evolution and stayed generally orthodox?

-We could come up with such a list and Tim Keller might be at the top of it.
-But the problem is that twenty years ago Peter Enns might also have been on such a list.
+We could come up with such a list and maybe we’d place the still unborn-defending, homosexuality-opposing Tim Keller on it.
+But how many others can we think of?
+And the problem is that a few decades ago Peter Enns might also have been on such a list.
 He didn’t reject orthodoxy immediately.
 Any such “counterlist” might simply be a list of evolution-believing Reformed figures who don’t reject orthodoxy yet.
 Only time will tell.

 No, if we’re going to try to make the case that evolution and orthodoxy are a natural fit, then the better counterlist would be that of liberals who, after embracing evolution, moved in a more orthodox direction.
 That would be a good answer to this list.